OCHA-DAP/hdx-cli-toolkit/README.md

   --help  Show this message and exit.

 Commands:
-  get_organisation_metadata  Get an organisation id and other metadata get_user_metadata          Get user id and other metadata list                       List datasets in HDX print                      Print datasets in HDX to the terminal
+  get_organization_metadata  Get an organization id and other metadata get_user_metadata          Get user id and other metadata list                       List datasets in HDX print                      Print datasets in HDX to the terminal